-PRECAUTIONS: Before taking erythromycin with sulfisoxazole, tell your doctor or pharmacist if you are allergic to it; or to other macrolide antibiotics (e.g., azithromycin, clarithromycin) or sulfa medications; or if you have any other allergies.
+PRECAUTIONS: Before taking erythromycin with sulfisoxazole, tell the doctor or pharmacist if your child is allergic to it; or to other macrolide antibiotics (such as azithromycin, clarithromycin) or sulfa medications; or if your child has any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.
+Talk to your child's pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe allergies, asthma, blood disorders, decreased bone marrow function (bone marrow suppression), diabetes, a certain genetic condition (glucose-6-phosphate dehydrogenase/G6PD deficiency), kidney disease, liver disease, a certain type of muscle disease (myasthenia gravis).
+Before using this medication, tell the doctor or pharmacist your child's medical history, especially of: severe allergies, asthma, blood disorders (such as porphyria, bone marrow suppression/low blood cell counts), a certain genetic condition (glucose-6-phosphate dehydrogenase/G6PD deficiency), kidney disease, liver disease, a certain type of muscle disease (myasthenia gravis).

-Low levels of potassium or magnesium in the blood may also increase your risk of QT prolongation.
-This risk may increase if you use certain drugs (such as diuretics/"water pills") or if you have conditions such as severe sweating, diarrhea, or vomiting.
-Talk to your doctor about using erythromycin/sulfisoxazole safely.
+Low levels of potassium or magnesium in the blood may also increase your child's risk of QT prolongation.
+This risk may increase if your child uses certain drugs (such as diuretics/"water pills") or if your child has conditions such as severe sweating, diarrhea, or vomiting.
+Talk to the doctor about using erythromycin/sulfisoxazole safely.

-Caution is advised when erythromycin is used in infants.
-Although very unlikely, a stomach problem called IHPS (infantile hypertrophic pyloric stenosis) has sometimes occurred.
+Infants may be more sensitive to the side effects of this drug, especially a stomach problem called IHPS (infantile hypertrophic pyloric stenosis).
 Contact your child's doctor immediately if your child has persistent vomiting or increased irritability with feeding.

-This medication should be used only when clearly needed during pregnancy.
-This medication should not be used near the time of delivery because of possible harm to the unborn baby.
+During pregnancy, this medication should be used only when clearly needed.
+This medication must not be used near the time of delivery because of possible harm to the unborn baby.
 Discuss the risks and benefits with your doctor.